Zwogli/videoflix-frontend/README.md

 # VideoflixFrontend

-A Fontend project based on Netflix that works together with the videoflix-backend.
+A Frontend project based on Netflix that works together with the videoflix-backend.

 ## Project